vatpac-technology/sops/docs/terminal/Brisbane TCU/coordination.md

     BDS -> INL: "F150, BNZ123"

 #### Arrivals
-The Standard assignable level from ENR to ML TCU is `A090`.
-All other levels must be prior coordinated.
+The Standard assignable levels from ENR to BN TCU are as follows:
+YBBN Arrivals: `A090`
+YBCG Arrivals: `F130`

 # BN TCU / BN ADC
 #### Auto Release